Lana-chan/maples-retro-extravaganza/README.md

 ## usage

-get optifine installed in your java minecraft version of choice and download this repository as a zip into your shaderpacks folder
+get optifine installed in your java minecraft version of choice and download this repository as a zip, unpack it inside your `shaderpacks` folder such as you end up with a folder structure like so: `.minecraft\shaderpacks\maples-retro-extravaganza\`

-you can also unpack it into its own folder inside shaderpacks

 ## modding